-The data for the Cerf Company shown below will be used to demonstrate the computations required to apply three cost now assumptions and the specific Identification method.
+The data for the Cerf Company shown below will be used to demonstrate the computations required to apply three cost flow assumptions and the specific Identification method.
 Three points should be made about this example.
 First, It is simplistic in that only six purchases are made during the year.
 However, the procedures In this example hold for more complex, real purchasing patterns.
 Second, we are using the periodic inventory system, which for cost flow purposes does not require that we keep track of the particular dates upon which actual sales are made.
 In a perpetual inventory system, the dates of the particular sales are Important.
 Third, each of these methods is an alternative under accepted accounting principles (GAAP).

 First In, First Out (FIFO)

 Under the FIFO method, the costs attached to the first goods purchased are assumed to be the costs of the first goods sold; the cost of the ending Inventories consists of the costs of the latest goods purchased.
 FIFO refers to a means of determining the cost of goods sold during the period, We will see, however, that when applying the FIFO method the cost of the ending inventory is determined first, after which the cost of the goods sold is easily derived.